zama-ai/concrete/docs/tutorial/rounded_table_lookups.md

 ![](../_static/rounded-tlu/4-bits-kept.png)

 {% hint style="warning" %}
 `AutoRounder`s should be defined outside the function being compiled.
-They are used to store the result of aqdjustment process, so they shouldn't be created each time the function is called.
+They are used to store the result of adjustment process, so they shouldn't be created each time the function is called.
 {% endhint %}